henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseFuncAnnotInterp.md

 First download annie:
 *git clone https://github.com/genomeannotation/Annie.git*

-then you should load python:
+Then you should load python:
 *module load python/2.7.6*

-now launch annie:
+Now launch annie:
 *annie.py sprot blast.out maker.gff /path/to/blastdb maker_annotation.annie*

-you can have a look to this file.
+You can have a look to this file.
 *head maker_annotation*

 ### load the retrieved information in your annotation file: